-- 3.11.5.2 Only appointed examiners and the observer are present with the candidate during oral and practical examinations. - 3.11.5.3 If the Head Subject Examiner wishes to invite an additional person to be present, he/she must write to the College Office to seek approval from the Chief Examiner at least two weeks prior to the examination.
+- 3.12.5.2 Only appointed examiners and the observer are present with the candidate during oral and practical examinations. - 3.12.5.3 If the Head Subject Examiner wishes to invite an additional person to be present, they must write to the College Office to seek approval from the Chief Examiner at least two weeks prior to the examination.